skatz1990/messaging_pipeline/README.md

 The main goal is to receive tweets in a JSON format.
 Then convert the data to Avro (for more about Avro [Click Here](https://avro.apache.org/docs/current/)).
 The end solution produced by this deployment will allow the user to visualize, analyze and enrich the messages.

 With that being said, we must be cost efficient and reliable.
 Thats where Cloud, CI/CD, serverless and automation come into play.
-Through out this article you will learn about all the tools we used in order to acheive a one click deployment of this whole stack.
+Through out this article you will learn about all the tools we used in order to acheive a reproducible one click deployment of this whole stack.

 Hopefully you will find value in the knowledge that we've gained through trial and error.